+Therefore, this order directs the Central Valley Water Board to implement the following actions as a prioritization scheme to determine which ponds have hydraulic continuity with groundwater:

+First, for initial data collection, within 90 days of the adoption of this order, the Central Valley Water Board shall issue a 13267 Order to all dairies requiring them to submit a good faith estimate of the depth of the lowest point of each existing manure retention pond's containment feature, including the methodology used to derive the estimate, within six months.
+The Central Valley Water Board shall, at the same time, independently evaluate all readily available groundwater elevation data to estimate the groundwater elevation in the vicinity of the dairy ponds.

+Second, within one year of the adoption of this order, the Central Valley Water Board is directed to commence issuing, on a prioritized basis, additional 13267 Orders requiring the dairy to either submit within one year a demonstration of the existing manure retention pond’s lack of hydraulic continuity with groundwater, or if the dairy cannot make that demonstration, submit a proposed Tier 1 or Tier 2 pond design required for new and reconstructed ponds under Section C.5.b of the 2013 Dairy General WDRs, or, a pond design consistent with the new and reconstructed pond standards in the revised dairy general waste discharge requirements (as described in Section III.B.2) if they have been adopted, and construct a new or reconstructed pond within two years of approval of the design by the Executive Officer.

-Therefore, to determine which existing waste retention ponds may have hydraulic continuity to groundwater, we direct the Central Valley Water Board to use the best available existing data and information to identify all of the dairies that may have five feet or less vertical separation between the floor of the pond and the highest groundwater elevation level.
-For those dairies, within one year of our adoption of this order, the Central Valley Water Board shall issue a Water Code section 13267 order directing the dairies to demonstrate, if they can, that their existing waste retention ponds do not have hydraulic continuity with groundwater.
-Such a demonstration requires a dairy to submit data that shows that there is no hydraulic connection between the pond and the reasonably anticipated future high groundwater elevation mark, including the capillary fringe.
+The Central Valley Water Board shall prioritize issuing these 13267 Orders starting with the least amount of vertical separation between the estimated pond depth and the estimated highest groundwater elevation in the vicinity of the pond, or any other rational prioritization scheme that takes into account the potential for hydraulic continuity with groundwater.
+A demonstration of lack of hydraulic continuity requires a dairy to submit data that shows that there is no hydraulic connection between the pond and the reasonably anticipated future high groundwater elevation mark, including the capillary fringe.
 All demonstrations must be confirmed by a professional engineer or professional geologist licensed in California.

-If a dairy cannot demonstrate that there is no hydraulic continuity with groundwater for any of its existing waste retention ponds, those ponds will be subject to the component of the regulatory framework that applies to ponds that may have hydraulic continuity to groundwater.
+The Central Valley Water Board shall review all demonstrations to determine whether it concurs that there is no hydraulic continuity; if it does not concur, it shall either require additional information to support the demonstration or require the dairy to submit a proposed pond design for a new or reconstructed pond.

-Existing Waste Retention Ponds that do not have Hydraulic Continuity to Groundwater
+Existing Manure Retention Ponds that do not have Hydraulic Continuity to Groundwater

-We have developed a proposed interim requirement for the Central Valley Water Board’s evaluation as the preferred option for implementing the regulatory framework’s component for existing earthen waste retention ponds that do not have hydraulic continuity to groundwater.
+We have developed two proposed interim requirements for the Central Valley Water Board’s evaluation as the preferred option for implementing the regulatory framework’s component for existing earthen manure retention ponds that do not have hydraulic continuity to groundwater in the interim revised dairy general waste discharge requirements.
 We did not develop any proposed final requirements for the Central Valley Water Board to evaluate, so the Central Valley Water Board is free to evaluate and adopt any final requirements for these ponds that it determines are directly correlated to these ponds achieving compliance with the Nitrogen Discharge Limit.